 - Eat/drink during happy hour: Many bars and cafes offer drink and meal specials during the quieter hours of the day (4pm-6pm).
 Some of these deals can be quite affordable; the locals use them!

-- Bargain shop: There’s always a sale in Melbourne!
-Many shops are independently owned and actually use a bartering system as well.
+- Bargain shop: Buy vintage go to one of the many op-shops in Melbourne!
+Most are independently owned and actually use a bartering system as well.
 Never pay full price for a product unless you have no other choice.

 - Pack a travel water bottle and save money every day!

 Single-use plastic bottles are a huge threat to Marine Life – Be a part of the solution and travel with a filter water bottle.